nasa/fmdtools/docs/Examples.rst

   - Simulating stochastic models using the `run_stochastic` parameter in :mod:`fmdtools.sim.propagate` functions, as well as setting up a :class:`fmdtools.define.NominalApproach` with multiple seeds to run a set of random simulations.

-  - Using :func:`fmdtools.analyze.plot.mdlhists()` to visualize the results of multiple stochastic simulations over time, and analyze quantities of interest using :func:`fmdtools.analyze.tabulate.nested_stats()`, :func:`fmdtools.analyze.tabulate.resilience_factor_comparison()`
+  - Using :func:`fmdtools.analyze.plot.mdlhists()` to visualize the results of multiple stochastic simulations over time, and analyze quantities of interest using :func:`fmdtools.analyze.tabulate.nested_stats()`, :func:`fmdtools.analyze.tabulate.nested_factor_comparison()`

 - `AST Sampling <../examples/pump/AST_Sampling.ipynb>`_, shows how fmdtools models called from the AdaSress Julia package to leverage the adaptive stress testing methodology using the :class:`fmdtools.sim.search.DynamicInterface` class.